 The supply chain metrics serve as the core foundation of any modern business.
 A dynamic ecosystem ensures that goods and services are consistently, smoothly, and efficiently delivered from suppliers to clients or customers.
 Your business will suffer if your supply chain is too fragmented or lacks structure and vision.

 Hence, it is critical to optimize and track key supply chain KPIs with pinpoint accuracy.
-Supply chain metrics can also aid in the development of reasonable standards for a variety of critical processes and activities.
+The metrics can also aid in the development of reasonable standards for a variety of critical processes and activities.
 Therefore, using the correct KPIs can help you run your business more efficiently, intelligently, and profitably.

 This article will go through the most critical supply chain KPIs.
 It will also give you valuable insight into 20 essential parameters that you should monitor to enhance your logistics procedures.